skip navigation

 ARTICLE VII – COACH DISCIPLINE

-Section 1 – Charges against a coach of dishonesty and/or working against the principles and purposes of the organization and its rules and regulations, must be filed in a written statement, signed by five (5) coaches and/or parents and submitted to the league board.
+Section 1 – Charges against a coach of dishonesty and/or working against the principles and purposes of the organization and its rules and regulations, must be filed in a written statement, and submitted to the league board.

-Section 3 – The accused coach may be suspended, reinstated, or expelled by a three-fifths (3/5) vote of the executive board.
+Section 3 – The accused coach may be suspended, reinstated, or expelled by a majority vote of the executive board.

 Section 5 – Any coach who is disqualified from two (2) league games shall be considered suspended indefinitely.